 With the filter housing open, you can now remove the old cabin air filter.
 The filter is usually a rectangular or square-shaped piece of material that is designed to trap dust, pollen, and other airborne particles.
 Carefully slide the old filter out of the housing, taking note of how it is positioned so you can install the new filter correctly.

-Before discarding the old filter, take a moment to inspect it for any signs of dirt or debris buildup.
+Before discarding the old filter, take a moment to inspect it for any of dirt or debris buildup.
 A dirty cabin air filter can restrict airflow and reduce the effectiveness of your HVAC system, so replacing it regularly is essential for maintaining good air quality in your vehicle.

 Install the New Filter